Fishman-York/MultiDeepMimic/README.md

 To use your own motion clip, convert it to a similar style JSON file.

 ## Arg Files
+A list of relevant fields to this dissertation is in the appendix, along with the convention needed to edit argument files.

+## Python conversion files
+Files for conversion are all in the folder labelled conversion.
+Edit the variables left on the top to what you need and then run main().
+Do note that conversion.py is not a correct solution, made with a misconception I had with rotation matrices.
+What you'll likely want is rotate_deepmimic.py, which flips deepmimic motion files around the y axis.

+## Output readability
+Use convert_log.py in the conversion folder to make output logs from training policies readable.
+It shows you the last data from the last sample in the terminal using a print statement.

 ## Possible Issues and Solutions